ollecram/zee_einstein-gravity-in-a-nutshell/00_Part_0.md

  - An infinite number of *maximum length circles* (meridians) contain the points $p$ and $P$ associated to a given circle $C_{[p,P]}$

 Following the exercise's question, let assume the sphere surface to be separated by a circle $C_{[p,P]}$ into the parts $H_{p}$ and $H_{P}$.
 Let also assume that portions of any path contained in $H_{p}$ is run across at velocity $c_{p}$ while those contained in $H_{P}$ is run across at velocity $c_{P}$.
-Clearly the circle $C_{[p,P]}$ has a role in the problem analogous to that of the air-water interface (a straight line) in the derivation of Snell's law.
+Clearly the circle $C_{[p,P]}$ has a role in the problem analogous to the one played by the air-water interface (a straight line) in the derivation of Snell's law.

-Before tackling a general solution let us mention a special case: that in which
+Let now consider the maximum length circles passing Before tackling a general solution let us mention a special case: that in which

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3NjI0Mjc3LDU3MTMyMTA4LDEzNjQ5MD
+eyJoaXN0b3J5IjpbMTU5NjgyOTExOSw1NzEzMjEwOCwxMzY0OT
-czNDcsMTYzODc3MTUyNywtODUzOTIwNTUxXX0=
+A3MzQ3LDE2Mzg3NzE1MjcsLTg1MzkyMDU1MV19
 -->